Priority

 The Priority value defines the allocation order of contacts, and this affects the waiting time.

-The Priority values can be set for the following items and they are applied to the contact in the numbered order when available.
+The Priority values can be set for the following items and they are applied to the contact in the following order of importance (starting from the most important) when available.
 For example, if a keyword rule sets the priority for an e-mail, it overrides the queue priority.:

 1. E-mails using keyword rules